acl-org/emnlp-2023/_pages/participants.md

 ---

+For questions about visa letter request, please reach out at  [emnlp2023_visa_help@googlegroups.com](mailto:eleyanz@nus.edu.sg).
+Our dedicated visa assistance team will be in touch to help out with the issues for attending.

 ## Authors

 For those Authors needing to print their posters you can take advantage of an onsite pick up.
 Please note deadlines and express printing charges may apply.
 [Order here](https://www.cma.sg/event/emnlp23/)